ItsTauTvyDas/WindowsTaskbarHider/README.md

 * Ignore specific windows with tags or make exceptions
 * Add/Remove from startup folder
 * Taskbar pausing
-* Taskbar opacity when it's hidden, being shown and when hovered over with mouse
+* Taskbar opacity when it's hidden, being shown (triggered by maximized window) and when hovered over with mouse
-* Automatically notices display changes (e.g. another monitor got connected/disconnected)
+* Animations
+* Portable and installable version

 ## Program's arguments
 | Argument          | Alias      |  Parameters  | Description                                     |